Softomate Solutions logoSoftomate Solutions logo

 The integration has three main components: the conversational AI layer (the LLM and the conversation management logic), the Odoo API connector (the authenticated bridge between the chatbot and Odoo's data models), and the deployment channel layer (the mechanism by which the chatbot appears to customers on the website, WhatsApp or Teams).

 The conversational AI layer handles the natural language understanding, intent classification and response generation.
 For most Odoo AI chatbot projects, the LLM is configured with a system prompt that defines the business context, the products and services offered, and the specific Odoo data the chatbot has permission to access.
-The chatbot operates within a defined scope of knowledge and a defined set of write permissions, which limits both the security surface area and the risk of the chatbot providing incorrect information outside its area of competence.
+The chatbot is not given unlimited access to Odoo — it operates within a defined scope of knowledge and a defined set of write permissions, which limits both the security surface area and the risk of the chatbot providing incorrect information outside its area of competence.

-The Odoo API connector uses the Odoo JSON-RPC API, available in all Odoo versions from version 14 onwards on both Community and Enterprise editions.
-In Odoo 16, 17 and 18, OAuth 2.0 scoped API keys replace the old XML-RPC username/password approach: each chatbot connection gets a key with only the permission scopes it needs.
-The read key covers product.template, product.pricelist, stock.quant and selected fields on res.partner.
-The write key covers crm.lead and mail.message only.
-This token architecture enforces the access boundary as a property of the credential itself, not as a rule the chatbot is expected to follow.
+The Odoo API connector uses the Odoo JSON-RPC API, which is available in all Odoo versions from version 14 onwards and supports both Community and Enterprise editions.
+In Odoo 16, 17 and 18, the REST API is also available as an alternative.
+The connector uses OAuth 2.0 scoped tokens with field-level access control: the chatbot's read token has access to product.template, product.pricelist, stock.quant and selected fields on res.partner.
+The write token has access to crm.lead and mail.message only.
+This means the chatbot cannot read financial data, payroll data or any other sensitive Odoo model outside its defined scope — a property of the token architecture, not a policy that relies on the chatbot respecting rules.

 The deployment channel layer handles how and where customers interact with the chatbot.
 Three channels are supported: a JavaScript widget embedded on the website, WhatsApp Business via the WhatsApp Business Cloud API, and Microsoft Teams via the Teams Bot Framework.
 All three channels connect to the same underlying conversational AI and Odoo API connector, so a lead created from a WhatsApp conversation appears in Odoo CRM identically to a lead created from a website conversation, correctly tagged by channel.